sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

     $ mfp adapter call ChatService/getChatServiceInfo

-The command should return a response with the url of your nodejs app
+The command will return a response with the url of your nodejs app

 ```javascript
     Calling GET '/MFPBackend/adapters/ChatService/getChatServiceInfo?params=[]'